Ailean a' Ridse MacDhòmhnaill: Antigonish County

 In 1846, following a series of bad harvests caused by the same blight as the Great Irish and Highland potato famines, Ailean was clearing the land and burning brush when the form of a horse, or riochd eich, briefly became visible in the smoke.
 As seeing a vision of a horse or headless rider is traditionally regarded in Cape Breton as an omen of an imminent death within the family, Ailean and Catriona MacDonald joined an exodus of local Gaels from Mabou to Antigonish County (Siorramachd Antaiginis).
 In return for C£250, Ailean sold their farm to his close friend, kinsman, fellow poet, and protege, Aonghas mac Alasdair, by whom the homestead was ever afterwards termed, Baile Bhàird ("The Farm of the Poet").

 Despite his devotion to the Catholic Faith, Ailean a' Ridse sharply opposed Bishop William Fraser's decision to institute the Total Abstinence Pledge in the Diocese of Arichat in 1841.

 According to Effie Rankin, Ailean a' Ridse saw the Catholic temperance movement, "as something that had its genesis in an alien culture and which was now posing a threat to traditional Gaelic values."

 Ailean a' Ridse was far from alone in these attitudes, however, as Effie Rankin continues, "The Temperance Movement was thoroughly detested by most contemporary Gaelic poets.
 In his Òran dhan Uisge Bheatha, Donald McLellan the Broad Cove blacksmith cites Scriptures when he condemns those who would outlaw whiskey, for Christ Himself created quantities of fine wine at the wedding of Cana; Noah was allowed to celebrate his survival from the Flood, free from the censure of angels and prophets.
 According to MacLellan, temperance is doubly detestable because it is alien to the Gael."

 Ailean a' Ridse composed his 1854 poem Òran dhan Deoch, ("A Song to Drink"), which he set to the air Robai Dona Gòrach, after he found that not a drop of whiskey was available to drink upon Christmas Eve.
 In the poem, Ailean declared himself a believer in, "The creed of Bacchus".
-Ailean lamented the loss of merriment caused by the Church's ban against music and alcohol, while also lamenting the damage that he had seen alcoholism cause in his own family and among many other families like them.
+Ailean lamented the loss of merriment caused by the Church's ban against Scottish traditional music and alcohol, while also lamenting the damage that he had seen alcoholism cause in his own family and among many other families like them.

 Despite his disagreement with Bishop Fraser over alcohol, the Bard was rendered heartbroken by the Bishop's death in 1851.
 In response, Ailean a' Ridse composed the poem Cumha do' n Easguig Friseal ("Lament for Bishop Fraser"), which he set to the air A' bliadhna leum dar milleadh.
 In the poem, Ailean a' Ridse adapted the traditional iconography of a Highland clan mourning the death of their Chief to local Catholic Gaels mourning for the death of their Bishop.